mohsenoid/weather_app/README.md

 ### Application Structure ###

-The Application is implemented and structured bases on the MVP pattern, contributed by [Antonio Leiva](http://antonioleiva.com/mvp-android/).
+The Application implemented and structured bases on the MVP pattern best practice, contributed by [Antonio Leiva](http://antonioleiva.com/mvp-android/).

 Whole application functionality is implemented in "Core-Lib" module using pure Java.
 The "App" module contain all codes required for application to load on Android.